Hawkesbury River railway bridge

-The Hawkesbury River railway bridge is a heritage-listed railway bridge in New South Wales, Australia that carries the Main North railway line across the Hawkesbury River.
+The Hawkesbury River railway bridge is a heritage-listed railway bridge in New South Wales, Australia which carries the Main North railway line across the Hawkesbury River.
 The bridge crosses between Brooklyn on the northern outskirts of Sydney and Cogra Bay in the Central Coast region.
 The railway bridge was to be the last link in a railway network that linked the state capitals Adelaide, Melbourne, Sydney and Brisbane and was a major engineering feat at the time.
 The original railway bridge was built in 1889 and replaced by the current bridge in 1946.
 The 1946 bridge was added to the New South Wales State Heritage Register on 2 April 1999.

 Before the bridge

 On 7 April 1887, the single track section of the Main North line was opened between Hornsby and the Hawkesbury River.
 Passengers and goods heading north now unloaded at the River Wharf platform on the eastern end of Long Island, transferring to the double decker, rear paddled-wheeled steamer General Gordon for a three-hour trip out to Broken Bay and up Brisbane Water to Gosford where the train service recommenced.
 Once the 1.7 km Woy Woy Tunnel was opened on 15 August 1887, the boat trip was considerably shortened as the boat only had to cross the river and negotiate the lower reaches of Mullet Creek to reach Mullet Creek station.